Content

 When they need to find a product fast, 65% of millennials turn to visual search instead of typing.

-In this article, we’ll explain what Google Lens is, why it’s becoming critical for eCommerce, and how to make sure your products are found and bought through images.
+In this article, we’ll explain what Google Lens is, how Google Lens works, why it’s becoming critical for eCommerce, and how to make sure your products are found and bought through images.

 The flow is simple: a user takes a photo of a product, and Google Lens instantly shows similar items and where they can be purchased.
 The tool can analyze almost any image and, within seconds, provide information about the object — whether that’s identifying it, finding similar products, or even pulling up instructions.